raficode2303/recipe-page-main/README-template.md

 ###### ⛔⚠️ Do your research on various HTML elements and ensure you use the most appropriate element based on the content???!💡 🚨

+## TODO: us `::marker` css selector. - DONE!

 ## what tag to use for <ul> heading?

-## is <il> list-style size can modify?
+## is <il> list-style size can modify? - yes with `::marker{font-size: ...}`

-## problem with how to apply a different colors in <li> tag, one color for the list-style-type and second color for the text.
+## problem with how to apply a different colors in <li> tag, one color for the list-style-type and second color for the text - DONE with `::marker`

+## how to make text rows of <li> tag to start in the same place (vertically) ??.❓ - is default! problem is because of too-much-css

+# how vertically centering the <ul> ::marker pseudo-element - ANSWER: ::marker pseudo-element in CSS does not support vertical alignment or many other properties related to positioning and dimensions.
+This is due to the fact that ::marker is not a standard box in CSS.

+## ! details of specific design take time !

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.